Adamskoullos/TraderDashboards/README.md

 # Project Overview

-TraderDash is a free analysis charting solution using real-time and end of day data for equity traders and investors.
+TraderDashboards is a free analysis charting solution using real-time and end of day data for equity traders and investors.
-As a standalone product TraderDash can be used in conjunction with an execution platform.
+As a standalone product TraderDashboards can be used in conjunction with an execution platform.
-TraderDash provides an informational edge that can enhance a traders existing strategy.
+TraderDashboards provides an informational edge that can enhance a traders existing strategy.

-## TraderDash assists in four real world trading and investing processes:
+## TraderDashboards assists in four real world trading and investing processes:

 1. Pre-market multi-timeframe analysis of the major indexes to frame the market and create a bigger picture road map
 2. Digging deeper and identifying strong sectors in a strong market and weak sectors in a weak market